 His Instagram bio simply says “The Guy From Casino Royale”.
 Yes, you know who I mean.
 And yes, he really did do those jumps.
 This French athlete is one of the masters of Free Running and watching him is like watching Fred Astaire in action.
 He has an incredible skill to be able to flow from one obstacle to the next.
 Except that to him, they aren’t obstacles, they’re the tools of his trade.
 Concrete blocks and vertical drops that would have us reaching for a step ladder, he simply uses as pivot points and as outlets for his amazing ability to use momentum as an art form.

-The Guard on the Train – I will Never Know His Name
+The Guard on the Train – I Will Never Know His Name

 I was on a train last year and it was a typical British train ride.
 A hot muggy day with the ventilation not working, too many people, not enough seats.
 Everyone was that little bit too grumpy.
 The guard was working his way along the train, the usual “Tickets, please!”.
-He had his work cut out, people staring our of the window, others reluctantly pulling a single Apple Earpod out to engage with him the bare minimum.
+He had his work cut out, people staring out of the window, others reluctantly pulling a single Apple Earpod out to engage with him the bare minimum.

 He reached me, I handed over my ticket, he did the usual check, then a scribble with the ballpoint pen, before moving on down the carriage.
 As I was slipping the ticket back into my wallet, I looked down and smiled.
 Across the carriage, others were doing the same thing and nudging their companions.
 And smiling.
 On each ticket, instead of the usual slash or scribble to deface it and mark it as checked, he had drawn a smiley face, complete with nose.